 These people independently invented agriculture, astronomy, and a whole social and economic system that stands alongside any other devised in the history of the world… And yet, they’re barely present (if present at all) in our classrooms.
 Doesn’t this absence create a bias in the minds of students?
 Does it not suggest that there are certain “real” civilizations – the Greeks, of course, and the Romans – and that others outside the so-called canon made a nice effort, but are somehow secondary?

 Perhaps the Geeks have influenced our life in the United States more than the Inca have – but perhaps this is in part a self-fulfilling prophecy, as the philosophies and achievements of the ancient Inca and their progenitors continue to be ignored and dismissed today – just as the Spanish ignored and dismissed them 500 years ago.

 Thank you for all of your support.
 I am trying to do something big with this site.
 If you are interested in learning or doing more – please!
 Browse the site and read about some other civilization yourself.
 The lessons here are intended for use in middle and high school classrooms, but really – I’ve tried to put them together to be interesting to anyone.
 Learn something about the ancient Khmer, about Korea, Nicaragua, or the ancient Mexica, today.
 You’ll be better off for it.

 And please, let the educator in your life know about this site.
 My hope is that it will be used in classrooms all over – as a free resource that encourages curiosity and awareness of other cultures and traditions.
 That would make me happier even than winning another grant.

 Finally, if you have anything to contribute – a lesson, a story, an idea – this project is meant to be a collaborative one.
 Please, get in touch and let me know what you’ve got.

-To paraphrase from Bill Watterson, one of the great philosphers of our time, it’s a magical world… Let’s go exploring.
+To paraphrase Bill Watterson, one of the great philosophers of our time, it’s a magical world… Let’s go exploring.